LLM Personas as a Substitute for Field Experiments in Method Benchmarking: Extended discussions

-\paragraph{How realistic is (AB) in practice?} (AB) is best viewed as a \emph{design target} that is often approximately achievable, but not automatic.
-It is most realistic in settings where the outcome is behavioral and passively recorded (classic online A/B tests), since users are typically not told which algorithm produced what they see and outcomes like click-through or conversion are not direct subjective judgments \cite{kohavi2020trustworthy}.
-By contrast, in explicit rating / preference-judgment pipelines (crowd or expert), (AB) is fragile: even minimal provenance cues (labels, branding, prior beliefs about model quality, expectations about ``humans vs.\ AI'') can create systematic shifts in ratings for the \emph{same} artifact, violating (AB).
+\paragraph{How realistic is (MB) in practice?} (MB) is best viewed as a \emph{design target} that is often approximately achievable, but not automatic.
+It is most realistic in settings where the outcome is behavioral and passively recorded (classic online A/B tests), since users are typically not told which method produced what they see and outcomes like click-through or conversion are not direct subjective judgments \cite{kohavi2020trustworthy}.
+By contrast, in explicit rating / preference-judgment pipelines (crowd or expert), (MB) is fragile: even minimal provenance cues (labels, branding, prior beliefs about model quality, expectations about ``humans vs.\ AI'') can create systematic shifts in ratings for the \emph{same} artifact, violating (MB).
 This fragility is also consistent with the motivation for anonymous pairwise evaluation interfaces used in large-scale leaderboards \cite{chiang2024chatbotarena} and with documented ordering/labeling effects in LLM-judge-style protocols \cite{dominguezolmedo2024questioning}.

-The key takeaway is that (AB) should not be read as an empirical claim about human invariance; it is a \emph{benchmark hygiene constraint} that must be enforced (or at least audited) by the benchmark implementation.
+The key takeaway is that (MB) should not be read as an empirical claim about human invariance; it is a \emph{benchmark hygiene constraint} that must be enforced (or at least audited) by the benchmark implementation.